RC2014Z80/RC2014/ROMs/MSBASIC/README.md

 ---

-The rework to support MS Basic MEEK, MOKE, HLOAD, RESET, and the 8085 and Z80 instruction tuning are copyright (C) 2021-23 Phillip Stevens.
+The UART and ACIA drivers and rework to support MS Basic MEEK, MOKE, HLOAD, RESET, and the 8085 and Z80 instruction tuning are copyright (C) 2020-25 Phillip Stevens.

 This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
 If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.

 Further source maintenance at https://github.com/feilipu/NASCOM_BASIC_4.7

-@feilipu, October 2021
+@feilipu, March 2025